+The permittee shall report all overflows with the DMR submittal.
+These reports shall be summarized and reported in tabular format.
+The summaries shall include: date, time, duration, location, estimated volume, and cause of the overflow.
+They shall also include observed environmental impacts from the overflow; actions taken to address the overflow; and, the ultimate discharge location if not contained (e.g., storm sewer system, ditch, and tributary).

 The permittee shall report all overflows with the Discharge Monitoring Report submittal.
 These reports shall be summarized and reported in tabular format.
 The summaries shall include: the date, time, duration, location, estimated volume, and cause of the overflow; observed environmental impacts from the overflow; actions taken to address the overflow; and ultimate discharge location if not contained (e.g., storm sewer system, ditch, tributary).

-Overflows that endanger health or the environment shall be orally reported at (214) 665-6595 and NMED Surface Water Quality Bureau at (505) 827-0187, within 24 hours from the time the permittee becomes aware of the circumstance.
-A written report of overflows that endanger health or the environment shall be provided to EPA and the NMED Surface Water Quality Bureau within 5 days of the time the permittee becomes aware of the circumstance.
+Overflows that endanger health or the environment shall be orally reported to EPA at (214) 665-6595, the Pueblo of Santa Clara at (505) 753-7326, the Pueblo of San Ildefonso at (505) 455-4119 and the NMED Surface Water Quality Bureau at (505) 827-0187 within 24 hours from the time the permittee becomes aware of the circumstance.
+A written report of overflows which endanger health or the environment shall be provided to EPA, the Pueblo of Santa Clara, the Pueblo of San Ildefonso and the NMED within 5 days of the time the permittee becomes aware of the circumstance.